Simultaneous Sensing Data Acquisition and Sharing in Low-Altitude Wireless Networks: Fundamental Limits and Optimal Signaling: Information-theoretic framework of sdas

 1) A message set (quantized observations) $\mathcal{Z}^n = [1:2^{nR}]$;

 2) A sequence of encoding functions $\phi_i$: $\mathcal{Z}^{i-1} \to \mathcal{X}$;

 3) A decoder $\psi$: $\mathcal{Y}^n \to \hat{\mathcal{S}}^n$.

-The performance of the CAS systems may be evaluated by the distortion between the ground truth and its reconstruction at the receiver.
-We term this distortion as \emph{the CAS distortion}, which can be defined by
+The performance of \ac{sdas} systems can be evaluated by the distortion between the ground truth and its reconstruction at the receiver.
+We term this distortion as the \emph{\ac{sdas} distortion}, which can be defined by

 where $d(\cdot, \cdot)$ is the distortion function bounded by $d_\text{max}$.

 In practical systems, the \ac{snc} channel input $\Rv{X}$ may be restricted by limited system resources.
 Let us define the cost-function $b(x):\mathcal{X} \to \mathbb{R}^+$ as the channel cost.
 Thus, a rate-distortion-cost tuple $(R,D,B)$ is said achievable if there exists a sequence of $(2^{nR},n)$ codes that simultaneously satisfy \cite{9785593}